Your feedback is very important to us and it helps us to improve the services we provide to better meet the needs of our customers.

 Stage 2 – Complaint Investigation

-If you are unhappy with the outcome or response to stage 1, you can appeal and ask for your complaint to be looked at again.
+If you believe that your complaint has not been addressed in full or you are able to provide further evidence, you can appeal and ask for your complaint to be looked at again.
 Details on how to do this will be provided in your stage 1 response.

 When you ask for a stage 2 investigation we will send you an acknowledgement within 3 working days.